CURE-TSD: Challenging Unreal and Real Environments for Traffic Sign Detection

 In order to receive the download link, please fill out this FORM to submit your information and agree the conditions of use.
 These information will be kept confidential and will not be released to anybody outside the MSL administration team.

-If you utilize or refer to CURE-TSD dataset, please email email@example.com for your publication to be listed here.
+If you utilize CURE-TSD dataset, please email email@example.com for your publication to be listed here.

 We split the video sequences into 70% training set and 30% test set.
 The sequence numbers corresponding to test set are given below: